luciangreen/luciancicd/README.md

 * Warning: The program is experimental and "eats" some comments apart from inter-predicate comments.

-* Note: Once a test is successful, manually move the files into the repository to commit them.
+* Note: Once a test is successful, manually move the files in `../private2/luciancicd-testing/` into the repository to commit them.

 # Authors